Waning Crescent on

 Moon before ascending node

-12 days after descending node on 16 January 2030 at 22:41 in ♊ Gemini.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 30 January 2030 at 03:28 in ♐ Sagittarius.
+12 days after descending node on 16 January 2030 at 22:41 in ♊ Gemini the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 30 January 2030 at 03:28 in ♐ Sagittarius.

 Moon at southern standstill

 At 16:28 the Moon is meeting its standstill point to reach South declination of ∠-23.491°.
-Over the next 14 days the lunar orbit is going to extend northward to face maximum declination of ∠23.393° at the point of next standstill in ♊ Gemini on 12 February 2030 at 17:24.
+Over the upcoming 14 days the lunar orbit is going to tilt northward to face maximum declination of ∠23.393° at the point of next northern standstill in ♊ Gemini on 12 February 2030 at 17:24.

 Syzygy in 4 days